xan105/node-powertoast/README.md

   + `id?: string` (None)

-    An optional unique identifier for your button to map it to a corresponding user input such as textbox or selection (More on that in the corresponding option section below).
+    Reference the id of an input field such as a text box or selection to map it to this button.

 <p align="center">